1. Here's why

 Flickering lighting is usually caused by the Global Illumination Effect when the sun and/or other objects are animated.

-1.1: To prevent the lighting from flickering in a Clip that uses the Global Illumination Effect, everything has to remain static, i.e. no moving sun, no animations and the Wind Effect should be set to a low value so that trees don't sway too much in the wind.
+1.1: To prevent the lighting from flickering in a Clip that uses the Global Illumination Effect, you need to render the Clip in 4 Star Output quality.
+In addition, everything has to remain static, i.e. no moving sun, no animations, and the Wind Effect should be set to a low value so that trees do not sway too much in the wind.